 As mentioned earlier, patients with a tendency to retain the contents of the medications higher up in the gastrointestinal tract may develop mucosal irritation and mucositis.
 Care is necessary while administering the drug to patients with esophageal strictures and dysphagia.

 Meconium Ileus, Intestinal Obstruction, Inflammatory Bowel Disease, and Surgery

-Patients younger than 12 years of age, who have taken more than 6000 lipase units/kg per meal for more than six months, who have a history of meconium ileus, intestinal obstruction, inflammatory bowel disease, abdominal surgery have the highest risk for developing fibrosing colonopathy.
+Patients younger than 12 years of age, patients who have taken more than 6000 lipase units/kg per meal for more than six months, or patients with a history of meconium ileus, intestinal obstruction, inflammatory bowel disease, or abdominal surgery have the highest risk for developing fibrosing colonopathy.
 It is a rare but serious complication of enzyme replacement characterized by GI obstruction, bloody diarrhea, abdominal pain, and poor weight gain.

 Therefore, it has been recommended by the Cystic Fibrosis Foundation Consensus Conference Guidelines that the efficacy of lipase supplementation more than 2500 units/kg per meal be confirmed by a 3-day fecal-fat measure that indicated an increased fat absorption coefficient.
 The dose is then to be adjusted accordingly.

 There are not adequate numbers of human and animal reproduction studies for this drug.
 Therefore, its use in pregnancy should be limited to those patients with exocrine pancreatic insufficiency who have inadequate maternal weight gain; this may adversely affect fetal growth, and hence supplementation is justified.